JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Restricting-study-flow.md

 ## Ensure a linear study flow

 A worker can press their browsers back button and by default JATOS will response with the previous component, the one that was done before by the worker.
 This might allow a worker to divert from the intended study flow.
-To prevent this each **study properties** has a checkbox _Linear study flow_.
+To prevent this each **study properties** has a switch _Linear study flow_.

 ![Study Properties Screenshot](/img/v39x/study-properties-linear-flow.png)